By Sue Brooks, M.A., L.P.C.

 To calm your working memory in order to help you get clarity for making decisions, think of something that you are grateful for.
 Anything at all.
 This is the reason gratitude lists work.

-To increase empathy for others and decrease your middle brain circuits involving your own ego, look up at the stars or down into a child’s eyes, sensing the wonder and awe of Life – which I know may be a stretch.
+To increase empathy for others and decrease your middle brain circuits involving your own ego, look up at the stars or down into the veins of a tiny blade of grass, sensing the wonder and awe of Life – which I know may be a stretch right now.
 For a few moments, though, give yourself permission to think beyond the urgency of it all.

 Connect.
 Get and give hugs.
 Make good eye contact with people.